vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

     _:f32[4] = mul bmm bmm
   in (b,) }
 ```
-Which shows all 1,000 multiplications (trust me!), and comparing it with the
+Which shows all 1,000 multiplications (trust me!).
+Compare with the
 compiled version:
 ```python
 print(jax.jit(stupid_fn).lower(x).compile().as_text())